nventive/Reactive.Annex/README.md

 `Reactive.Annex` features:

-* `IBackgroundScheduler` and `IDispatcherScheduler`: you no longer need to rely on argument comments to indicate whether the `IScheduler` argument should be a dispatcher or a background scheduler!
+* `IBackgroundScheduler` and `IDispatcherScheduler`: Strongly-typed interfaces to clearly differentiate background schedulers from dispatcher schedulers.
+No need to rely on variable names anymore

 * `IObservable` extensions
     - `FirstAsync`: Creates a task from an IObservable with the first value observed.